kiancn/CallbackMethod/README.md

   * please write me about any issues you might be having!
   * it is a task to figure out exactly how  one can use the different features together without having see examples; so I'll make something up and make the existing better.
+   * In almost all the supplied examples I choose the construct the CallbackMethods/CallMes using the long-winded (<Object>,<Method>,<Var...
+Class> constructor, and it is close to unreadable, sorry.
+Better examples upcoming.

 Finishing up:
 * I hope the tests referenced in main Main are easy enough to read.
 Update; they are not.
 Better examples, me.